EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE

-Our proposal is based on the observation that analytic solutions of KL-divergences are available under specific variational distribution families of $q(\mathbf{z}|\mathbf{x}_{O})$ (such as the Gaussian distribution commonly used in VAEs).
-Instead of calculating information reward in $\mathbf{x}$ space, we have shown that one can equivalently perform calculations in $\mathbf{z}$ space (cf. Appendix \ref{sec:app_chain}):
+Note that analytic solutions of KL-divergences are available under specific variational distribution families of $q(\mathbf{z}|\mathbf{x}_{O})$ (such as the Gaussian distribution commonly used in VAEs).
+Instead of calculating the information reward in $\mathbf{x}$ space, we have shown that one can compute in the $\mathbf{z}$ space (cf. Appendix \ref{sec:app_chain}):